Skip to Content

 Tijuana Arch on Avenida Revolucion

-Pickpocketing and Petty Theft in Tijuana
+Pickpocketing and Petty Crime in Tijuana

 Pickpocketing is a fairly common crime in Tijuana.
 Pickpockets mostly operate in the crowded touristy areas of Zona Centro and Zona Norte.
 Particularly on Avenida Revolucion, Calle Coahuila, Calle Primera, and around the Monumental Arch.
-Pickpockets in Tijuana work at all times of day but the risk is probably higher in the evenings.
-As a tourist, you are a target.
-Pickpockets know that tourists are likely to carry cash, cameras, expensive phones, etc.

 In Tijuana, street prostitutes often work as pickpockets.
 They approach you, distract you by touching you or grabbing at you, then steal your phone, wallet, watch, or whatever they can get their hands on.
 Another trick pickpockets use in Tijuana is to wait outside of bars and target those who are clearly intoxicated.
 Drunk people make easy targets.
 If anyone approaches you on the street, try not to let them touch you.
 Just tell them ‘no gracias’ and keep walking.